|Best Overall||Indian Creek Black Diamond Strike Turkey Choke||SEE IT||

 - No point of impact change

 Rob Roberts is a master craftsman and has spent a fair share of his time perfecting shotgun chokes, many of which have found their way into shotguns in my arsenal for a reason: They perform as advertised.
+This choke is one of the best I’ve used, and it’s a go-to when shooting my Browning 12-Gauge—I love the pattern density.
 Built in a single cycle, the outside and inside are run before the tube ever comes out of the lathe.
 This build means consistent concentricity, and you never have to worry about your point of impact changing.
 The choke threads into the barrel like butter and produces excellent pattern densities at ranges close and far.
 When shooting a 20-gauge paired with a top-tier TSS or Bismuth load, dropping a Tom in his tracks is possible beyond 50 yards.

 First, you must consider the ammo you plan to run and the shotgun you plan to take to the turkey woods.
 Some chokes are designed to work better with certain metals (lead, bismuth, TSS), and you want to make sure you’re purchasing a choke tube that will thread properly into your shotgun.